gFlex¶

 grid_spacing_y: 4000

-boundary_condition_north: mirror
+boundary_condition_north: zero_slope_zero_shear

 boundary_condition_south: zero_slope_zero_shear